thradams/cake/manual.md

 contract, `#include_next` supplies everything else (types, other functions, platform-specific details) from the real header.

-Because of this, **Cake's header directory must be listed first in `cake.json`'s `"include_dirs"`** - it's the one carrying the annotations.
-If a system directory is searched before it, `#include <stdlib.h>` resolves straight to the real header, Cake's annotated version is never reached, and `#include_next` never runs, so nothing in that file gets annotated.
+This directory - `include` next to the cake executable - is built in: Cake always searches it first, before every entry of `cake.json`'s `"include_dirs"`, so it is not listed in `cake.json`.

 The `-cake-headers` option switches to a different mode: it defines the built-in macro `CAKE_HEADERS`, which each of Cake's headers checks to decide